Garrett schools sees transfer rate increase

-GARRETT — The Garrett-Keyser-Butler School Corp. saw a net increase of 129 students transferring into the district in 2021-2022, according to a report presented at Monday’s school board meeting.
+GARRETT — The Garrett-Keyser-Butler School Corp. saw a net increase of 129 students transferring into the district in 2021-2022, according to a report presented at the Jan.
+24 school board meeting.

 The data showed of the 1,656 state-funded students in the school district, 1,481 are currently enrolled at Garrett, according to Superintendent Tonya Weaver.